jooy2/vitepress-sidebar/docs/en/guide/options.md

 The heading has to be written as `# Title`.
 A heading underlined with `===` is not read, and the file name is used instead.

-The default menu items are sorted in folder tree order, so set the `sortMenusByName` option to `true` if you want to re-sort by the changed menu name.
+Menu items are ordered by file name when no sorting option is used, so set the `sortMenusByName` option to `true` if you want to re-sort by the changed menu name.

 ## `useTitleFromFrontmatter`